 The Psychological and Emotional Impact of a Dog Attack

 Most of my clients are not prepared for the long term psychological impact of a dog attack.
 The victim of a dog bite or attack has experienced a severe emotional trauma, and this can lead to long term emotional issues, especially in the cases of children and teenagers.

 Once a person has experienced the trauma of being attacked by a dog, their world is immediately and permanently changed.
 It is not uncommon for dog bite victims to experience significant challenges and fears associated with their personal security, and their ability to trust other people and animals.
 Dog bite victims are often diagnosed with Post Traumatic Stress Disorder (PTSD), and the resulting anxiety and fear can alter the normal course of life and make every day events like leaving the house to go shopping a traumatic experience.

 Issues related to one’s self esteem and confidence can arise if there are permanent or severe scars in visible locations such as the face, neck, chest, arms or legs, especially in women and children.
 It is important for your attorney to ensure that the emotional needs of your loved one are planned for when resolving a case involving dog bites.
 It will be important for the child or victim to have access to long term counseling and support to support their emotional recovery and restore their sense of safety and well being.

 Contact An Experienced Dog Bite Attorney Serving Irvine, Mission Viejo and Orange County

 If you or your child has been attacked by a dog, or suffered injuries from a dog bite I can help.
-I invite you to call me at 949-273-2693 for a free consultation, or contact my office to schedule an appointment.
+I invite you to review the strong recommendations of our clients and the legal industry and call me at (949)305-1400 for a free consultation, or contact my office to schedule an appointment.
 We will discuss what has happened, and what we can do to ensure that the victim of the dog attack can receive the medical treatment they require, recover from what has happened, and move forward with their life.